 It is common (and understandable) for most companies to limit the application of a QMS just to the obvious processes mentioned in the Standards.
 An example will be where companies have an “ISO” system and then another for doing the business.

-A glaring example are companies that have a CAPA system, (or Capa Plan) for the certification, and Six Sigma for the actual system for robust improvements of profitability.
+A glaring example are companies that have a Corrective and Preventive Action management software (or Capa Plan) for the certification and Six Sigma for the actual system for robust improvements of profitability.
 A top-level side-by-side comparison of CAPA steps and DMAIC shows how strikingly similar the two are.
 The opportunity to combine the two should be investigated.

 Most capital improvement projects start with the need for major improvements in manufacturing processes.
 A good QMS can be the source of the most comprehensive source of data to identify processes that need to be improved or replaced, and provide historical, fact based data for ROI and What-If analyses.